elhmn/ckp/README.md

 #### How to `Run` a script or solution

-The `run` command will prompt a search and selection UI, that can be used to find and run a specific script
+The `run` command will prompt a search and selection UI, that can be used to find and run a specific script.

 ```sh
 $> ckp run
 ```

-To run a script from your history
+To run a script from your history.

 ```sh
 $> ckp run --from-history